seveibar/qspg/README.md

 import path from "path"

 const conn = qspg({
-  migrationsDir: path.resolve("./migrations"),
+  migrationsDir: path.resolve(__dirname, "./migrations"),

   // Optional: If set to true, QSPG will create a database with a randomized name, this is
-  // great for unit tests
+  // great for unit tests.
+Defaults to true only if USE_TEST_DB env var is set.
   testMode: false,

   // Optional: If seed is true and the seedDir is specified, qspg will seed the
   // database when it's created.
 This is best used in conjunction with testMode.
-  seedDir: path.resolve("./seed"),
+  seedDir: path.resolve(__dirname, "./seed"),
   seed: false
 })